apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Co-Chairs for the 2024 Met Gala Have Been Revealed: All the Details**
+**Caitlin Clark, Hawkeyes fans expecting record Thursday night**

-You can read more about it [here](https://people.com/2024-met-gala-co-hosts-dress-code-revealed-details-8583020).
+You can read more about it [here](https://www.kcci.com/article/iowa-basketball-caitlin-clark-ncaa-scoring-record-michigan-tickets-watch/46800516).

 ## Requirements
 - Python 3.8